10 Things to Think About Before Offering Student Sports Exams

-But, before you begin promoting this service, it’s important to know the regulations in your state.
-Chiropractors may not be allowed to perform sports physicals in all locations, so be sure to know what is permitted where you practice.
+Additionally, chiropractors may not be allowed to perform sports physicals in all locations.
+Be sure to know what is permitted in the state where you practice.

 - Have a copy of your policy declaration page on hand in case the school or organization requests verification of your malpractice insurance coverage.